reyestech/Splunk-Web-Site-Defacement/README.md

 This attack utilized dynamic DNS to resolve the malicious IP address.
 What fully qualified domain name (FQDN) is associated with this attack? <br />
 - In the same JPEG image file, you can see the FQDN prankglassinebracket.jumpingcrab.com. `Picture 2.0`

-Goal: Extract the dynamic-DNS FQDN tied to the attacker infra.
+Goal: Extract the dynamic-DNS FQDN tied to the attacker's infrastructure.
 **SPL**
 ```
 index=botsv1 sourcetype=stream:http dest_ip=192.168.250.70 (http.referer=* OR referer=*)